- Windows 11 Hyper-V is great because it creates virtual machines in an individual environment without affecting your

 You can also build a virtual lab to experiment with different operating systems.
 In these terms, you’ll be able to see how programs act, without using more than one device.
-When your experimenting is finished, you can simply delete the VM.
+When your experiment is finished, you can simply delete the VM.

 ➡ Scales your IT infrastructure to accommodate larger workloads

-VMs are much easier to manage than physical hardware, and they also do not require acquisitions costs.
+VMs are much easier to manage than physical hardware, and they also do not require acquisition costs.
 You can maximize your server use by allocating its resources more effectively than with physical hardware alone.

 ➡ Improves business continuity

 By creating VMS with Hyper-V you can reduce server downtime.
 And why is that?
 Because running workloads can be easily backed up and moved to another server without interruption.